Axual/terraform-provider-axual/docs/resources/topic_config.md

 - `environment` (String) The environment this topic configuration is associated with
 - `partitions` (Number) The number of partitions define how many consumer instances can be started in parallel on this topic.
 Read more: https://docs.axual.io/axual/2024.1/self-service/topic-management.html#partitions-number
 - `properties` (Map of String) You can define Kafka properties for your topic here. segment.ms property needs to always be included.
-Read more: https://docs.axual.io/axual/2024.1/self-service/topic-management.html#configuring-a-topic-for-an-environment
+All options are: `segment.ms`, `retention.bytes`, `min.compaction.lag.ms`, `max.compaction.lag.ms`, `message.timestamp.difference.max.ms`, `message.timestamp.type` Read more: https://docs.axual.io/axual/2024.1/self-service/topic-management.html#configuring-a-topic-for-an-environment
 - `retention_time` (Number) Determine how long the messages should be available on a topic.
 There should be an agreed value most likely discussed in Intake session with the team supporting Axual Platform.
 In most cases, it is 7 days.
+Minimum value is 1000 (ms).
 Read more: https://docs.axual.io/axual/2024.1/self-service/topic-management.html#retention-time
 - `topic` (String) The Topic this topic configuration is associated with

 ### Optional